bioinfo-arctic/FSK2053/Spring_2023/scripts/phylogenetic_5523.md

 ### 3.1a Run bootstrapping

 Bootstrapping is a test or metric that uses random sampling with replacement and falls under the broader class of resampling methods.
-It uses sampling with replacement to estimate the sampling distribution for the estimator (Ojha et al 2022).
-Basic idea is building same tree leaving out some portion of evidence and check if same clades appear even after leaving out some data
+The bootstrap value is the proportion of replicate phylogenies that recovered a particular clade from the original phylogeny that was built using the original alignment.
+Ituses sampling with replacement to estimate the sampling distribution for the estimator (Ojha et al 2022).
+Basic idea is building same tree leaving out some portion of evidence and check if same clades appear even after leaving out some data.

 First we need to write a function